kurtina09/Assigning-Scores-to-Movie-Reviews-by-Sentiment-Analysis/README.md

    - cd alcImdb && mkdir movie_data
    - for split in train test; do for sentiment in pos neg; do for file in $split/$sentiment/*; do cat $file >> movie_data/full_${split}.txt; echo >>                             movie_data/full_${split}.txt; done; done; done;

-### - Locate the following code in the program & replace the URL with the location of your full_train.txt and full_test.txt files.
+### - Locate the following code in the program & replace the URL with the location of your full_train.txt and full_test.txt files in your desktop.
    ```python
    for line in open('C:/Users/kurti/Desktop/aclImdb/movie_data/full_train.txt', encoding='utf-8'):
     reviews_train.append(line.strip())